 Nau mai, haere mai | Welcome

-At The Salvation Army Oasis, we welcome people of all genders, cultures and religions who are concerned about gambling harm.
+At The Salvation Army Oasis, we welcome people of all genders, cultures, and religions who are concerned about gambling harm.

-Family members and others are welcome to attend in their own right for support or as part of a family session with or without the gambler present.
+Family and whānau are welcome to attend in their own right for support or as part of a family session with or without the gambler present.

-- Support and education groups.
+- Gambling focused support and education groups.